sdss/valis/README.md

 the SDSS API for delivering and accessing remote information.

 This API is built using the [FastAPI](https://fastapi.tiangolo.com/) web server.
-Python depdendices are managed with [uv](https://docs.astral.sh/uv/).
+Python dependencies are managed with [uv](https://docs.astral.sh/uv/).

 See [uv Features](https://docs.astral.sh/uv/getting-started/features/) for what can be done with `uv`.
 See their [Project Guide](https://docs.astral.sh/uv/guides/projects/) for an intro to working on python projects.